 I regularly monitor business trends and market drivers to help consumer-facing clients identify avenues for growth through partnership and licensing arrangements.
 I have a special focus on the craft beer sector and counsel clients on licensing agreements and brewing arrangements (including contract brewing and alternating proprietorships), as well as help them navigate potential distribution deals and resulting agreements.

-As U.S. businesses and brands create a global presence through use of online and social media, it becomes even more important for these businesses to obtain trademark and copyright registrations early to avoid and combat infringement, trademark hijacking, cybersquatting and counterfeiting, and to maximize available remedies.
+As U.S. businesses and brands create a global presence through use of online and social media, they must obtain trademark and copyright registrations early to avoid and combat infringement and maximize available remedies.

 U.S. District Court, District of Massachusetts

 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

 U.S. District Court, Western District of New York